openwdl/wdl/SPEC.md

 * A `String` represents a unicode character string following the format described [below](#strings).
 * A `File` represents a file (or file-like object).
 * ✨ A `Directory` represents a (possibly nested) directory of files.
-    * A `File` or `Directory` declaration may have have a string value indicating a relative or absolute path on the local file system.
-    * Within a WDL file, literal values for files may only be local (relative or absolute) paths.
-    * An execution engine may support other ways to specify [`File` and `Directory` inputs (e.g. as URIs)](#input-and-output-formats), but prior to task execution it must [localize inputs](#task-input-localization) so that the runtime value of a `File`/`Directory` variable is a local path.

 <details>
   <summary>